DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 1).
 Word does not have a 'strict mode' that would force all writers and editors of a document to only use defined paragraph styles instead of manually formatting.
 This means, your document will likely contain headlines that haven't been defined as headlines, but are just bold-faced text, quotes that haven't been defined as quotes etc. Unfortunately, if the manual formatting looks the same as the predefined paragraph styles, it is hard to impossible to spot these parts of a text.
 2).
 Word provides no automatic or semi-automatic tools to find manual formatting and replace it with predefined paragraph styles.
 The only way to achieve this is to manually control and adjust the whole document.

 Often, such inconsistencies in a Word document will only become visible after the EPUB conversion, for example as a missing chapter headline in the table of contents of the electronic book.
 These are the inherent risks and limitations of using Word in the editorial workflow.
-Nevertheless, the Word + pandoc solution will likely be the easiest and least painful solution for publishers to adopt. <!-- Florian: We absolutely need to provide a dead-simple GUI or web tool for dropping a Word file to pandoc and obtaining EPUB + Markdown. @Michael and Marc, are you able to create this?-->
+Nevertheless, the Word + pandoc solution will likely be the easiest and least painful solution for publishers to adopt.

 We recommend two ways of working with Word + pandoc, and discourage a third one: